-Facebook's top exec in Washington takes heat for his support of Brett Kavanaugh
+'Emotional' Facebook staff meeting addresses exec who supported Kavanaugh

 Related Content

-- Julia Louis-Dreyfus lends support to Brett Kavanaugh accuser
+- Ivey expresses support for Kavanaugh